 Market risk incorporates a range of risks.
 Movement in risk factors, such as market price risk and currency risk, affect the fair values of financial assets and liabilities.
-The current Covid-19 pandemic has increased market volatility significantly.
-The Society is exposed to these risks including the current increased volatility due to Covid-19.
 The Society mitigates these risks by the diversity of its short term investment classes as disclosed in Note 3.